XanderRutledge/keepr/Readme.md

-x Keeps can be public or private x Create and Delete Vaults x Only Delete **things they created**
-- Add Keeps to Vaults
+x Keeps can be public or private x Create and Delete Vaults x Only Delete **things they created** x Add Keeps to Vaults
 - Remove Keeps from Vaults
 x Passes all the tests